 8 cubes = 1 cup

-And if your freezer came with a fancy ice maker instead of trays, don’t worry.
+If your freezer came with a fancy ice maker instead of trays, don’t worry.
 We bought our set of 2 Rubbermaid ice cube trays, but you can always find some at Wal-Mart or even garage sales and second-hand stores, too.

 A note about caring for ice cube trays: always wash them by hand in warm, soapy water to which you’ve added a little white vinegar for grease-cutting and odor removal.
 Dishwashers will ruin the slickness of the plastic, which will make it more difficult to get cubes out whole.
 After that happens, the tray will begin to crack and before long you’ll need a new one.